TheKaligula/redpwn_2020_CTF_Writeup/alien-transmissions-v2/alien-transmissions-v2.md

 Now that we have the composite key we treat this as our new ciphertext and we attempt to recover the key of length 19.
 This is now a repeating-key XOR of length 19 and so we take slices of length 19, loop though all character from 0 to 255 XOR'ing the ciphertext, score the resultant plaintext relative to the ASCII letter frequency and pick the character that gave the lowest score as the character of the key.

-The method I use to score the plaintext is the *Squared Error* and I using a the character frequencies of the uppercase, lowercase and numbers.
+The method I use to score the plaintext is the *Squared Error* between the character frequencies of the plaintext and the ASCII character frequencies.
+I used a the ASCII character frequencies of the uppercase, lowercase and numbers.
 I replace the *space*  with _ since the flag format uses _ for spaces.

 The scoring function is as followings: